BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 ``False``.
 (Note that this feature is of limited utility for database systems like mysql whose table/column names may be case-sensitive.)

+.. note:: If you declare the table explicitly in a class, the ``guess_tablename`` attribute is set to ``False`` (unless you simultaneously set it also) so that subclasses will inherit the declared table name.

 The ``fields`` attribute should be a tuple or list of either ``Field`` instances (of which ``Sequence`` and ``Unique`` are subclasses), or data -- strings (which should be column names), dicts, or tuples --